MadelineRLuth/MadelineRLuth.github.io/index.md

 [MalDA](https://winzeler.ucsd.edu/malda/) is an innovative target-guided discovery platform and collaboration between academic, non-profit, and pharmaceutical groups funded by the Bill & Melinda Gates Foundation and centered at UCSD.
 I manage all sequencing and whole genome analysis for the consortium and participate in the Target Identification and Validation Focus Group.

 ![group photo](https://pbs.twimg.com/profile_banners/1198263575577534466/1575651873/600x200)
+This group photo was taken at our annual Palm Springs meeting at Omni Rancho Las Palmas in 2019.

 #### Social Media Management
 I run the Twitter handles for both the [Winzeler Lab](https://twitter.com/WinzelerLabUCSD) and [MalDA](https://twitter.com/MalariaTargetID).